Viktor-Matskevich/Viktor-Matskevich/README.md

 **Building intelligent systems for the physical world — from machines and sensors to data platforms and AI workflows.**

-25+ years in IT · 10+ years in data analytics · industrial automation · manufacturing intelligence · end-to-end product architecture
+ industrial automation · manufacturing intelligence · end-to-end product architecture

 ---